Operation FB: Convoy QP 15

 Convoy QP 15 (convoy commodore, Captain W. C. Meek) was a return convoy of thirty empty merchant ships from the USSR and was the last of the QP series.
-The convoy sailed from Archangel on 17 November with 14 US, 8 British, 7 Soviet, a Panamanian merchant ship and the Convoy rescue ship Copeland.
-On US ship failed to set out and another ran aground, both being too late to catch up; the rescue ship Rathlin was also left behind with a damaged rudder.
-The convoy had a local escort of four minesweepers and the close escort comprised a minesweeper and four corvettes; the Soviet destroyers Baku and Sokrushitelny accompanied until 20 November.
+The convoy sailed from Archangel on 17 November with 14 US, 8 British, 7 Soviet, a Panamanian-regstered merchant ship and the Convoy rescue ship Copeland.
+One US ship failed to set out and another ran aground, both being too late to catch up; the rescue ship Rathlin was also left behind with a damaged rudder.
+The convoy had a local escort of four minesweepers and the close escort comprised a minesweeper and four corvettes; the Soviet destroyers and accompanied until 20 November.
 Four British destroyers from Kola accompanying the convoy detached on 26 November with fuel shortage.
 Two British cruisers and three destroyers took station west of Bear Island and four submarines were sent to patrol near Altenfjord to deter surface raiders.
-The convoy could still be routed north of Bear Island and signals intelligence had revealed the transfer of the Luftwaffe bombers and torpedo-bombers to the Mediterranean.
+The convoy could still be routed north of Bear Island and signals intelligence had revealed the transfer of the bombers and torpedo-bombers of Luftflotte V to the Mediterranean.

 On 20 November, a gale blew up and scattered the convoy in the seasonal perpetual darkness.
 Baku was badly damaged in the storm but managed to limp back to port; a large wave hit Sokrushitelny and ripped off the stern.
 Luftwaffe reconnaissance aircraft were grounded and Kriegsmarine ships stayed in port, as the British had hoped when planning the convoy.
-Three Soviet destroyers were sent to assist Baku and managed to rescue 187 crew from the Sokrushitelny but were not able to save the ship, which sank on 22 November.
+Three Soviet destroyers were sent to assist Baku and managed to rescue 187 crew from Sokrushitelny but were not able to save the ship, which sank on 22 November.
 Neither of the two British groups of reinforcing destroyers found the convoy, which, west of Bear Island, had fragmented.
-On 23 November, the U-625 torpedoed and sank the British freighter Goolistan and later in the day, sank the Soviet freighter Kuznets Lesov; both ships were lost with all hands.
+On 23 November, U-625 torpedoed and sank the British freighter Goolistan and later in the day, sank the Soviet freighter Kuznets Lesov; both ships were lost with all hands.
 The rest of the merchant ships were reassembled in two groups and arrived in Loch Ewe in the north of Scotland on 30 November and 3 December.